 Solution: First thing to keep in mind is that you need to be patient.
 Nothing happens right away.
 It’s reasonable to have other income sources to reply on until you gain popularity.
 Don’t stick to just one platform — promote yourself on many!
 Then, after your blog develops and flourishes, there are lots of ways to make money through it, most connected with monetization and selling ads.
 One of the most widely used methods is monetizing the blog with CPC and CPM ads.
 Here you’ll find valuable advice on how to make money with your blog.

 Blogging isn’t easy, but now you’re prepared to handle what’s coming at you.
 To have a quality blog you’ll need to invest a lot of effort and stay patient.
 For additional support you can subscribe to 10Web and discover the best 10-component platform and hosting with the widest variety of services and features for building your blog and nailing your blogger’s career.
-Here you can get started with 10Web absolutely for free.

 And don’t forget to share with us your stories about the issues you faced and tackled below!